HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
 She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
+- 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+- 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

-## Hypothesis and validation
+## Hypothesis and Validation

-### Hypothesis one
+### Hypothesis One

 The size of the first floor will have a greater impact on the house sale than the size of the second floor.

-* True, from the correlation study we can see that the size of first floor has a greater impact on the house sale price than the size of the second floor.
+- True, from the correlation study we can see that the size of first floor has a greater impact on the house sale price than the size of the second floor.

 ### Hypothesis Two

 The year the house was built will have a lower impact on the sale price than the year the house was remodelled.

-* False, from the correlation study we can see that the year the house was built has a greater impact on the sale price than the year the house was remodelled.
+- False, from the correlation study we can see that the year the house was built has a greater impact on the sale price than the year the house was remodelled.

 ### Hypothesis Three

 The overall condition of the house will have a greater impact on the sale price than the overall quality of the material and finish of the house.

-* False, from the correlation study we can see that the overall quality of the material and finish of the house has a greater impact on the sale price than the overall condition of the house.
+- False, from the correlation study we can see that the overall quality of the material and finish of the house has a greater impact on the sale price than the overall condition of the house.

-### Hypothesis four
+### Hypothesis Four

 The size of the garage will have a greater impact on the sale price than the size of the wood deck.

-* True, from the correlation study we can see that the size of the garage has a greater impact on the sale price than the size of the wood deck.
+- True, from the correlation study we can see that the size of the garage has a greater impact on the sale price than the size of the wood deck.

 ## CRISP DM

-* Business Understanding
+- Business Understanding
-  * For this step we will review the request from the client and map out the best solution to solving each business requirement.
+  - For this step we will review the request from the client and map out the best solution to solving each business requirement.
 We will go into more detail about this step in the [ML Business case](#ml-business-case) section below.

-* Data Understanding
+- Data Understanding
-  * In this step we will create our first two jupyter notebooks.
+  - In this step we will create our first two jupyter notebooks.
 The first one to download the data from Kaggle and to inspect the data types to check everything is in order.
 In the second notebook we will look at the correlation between the features of the data frame to the Sale price.

-* Data Preparation
+- Data Preparation
-  * For this step we create two more jupyter notebooks.
+  - For this step we create two more jupyter notebooks.
 Notebook '3 Data Cleaning' is used to evaluate the missing data in the dataset and look at the most appropriate way to handle each feature with missing data.
 In notebook '4 Feature Engineering' we look at different feature engineering methods including categorical encoding - ordinal and numerical transformations to try and achieve a more normal distribution for the features and finally smart correlated selected variables.

-* Modelling
+- Modelling
-  * For this step we create a final jupyter notebook called '5 Modelling and Evaluation Predicted Sale Price'.
+  - For this step we create a final jupyter notebook called '5 Modelling and Evaluation Predicted Sale Price'.
 In this notebook we look at the best regression model to use and selecting reduced features to only include the most important one.

-* Evaluation
+- Evaluation
-  * Here we create the streamlit pages and compile the understand and solutions we had found from the data to answer the business requirements for the client.
+  - Here we create the streamlit pages and compile the understand and solutions we had found from the data to answer the business requirements for the client.
 We also make this user friendly for the client to be able to easily understand and share if needed.

-* Deployment
+- Deployment
-  * Finally, we set the streamlit pages live at this step.
+  - Finally, we set the streamlit pages live at this step.

 ![CRISP DM graph](/images/readme_images/CRISP_DM.png)

-## ML tasks rationale
+## ML Tasks Rationale

 ### Business Requirement 1